dalguete/docker/README.md

 deb http://archive.ubuntu.com/ubuntu/ <version name>-backports main restricted universe multiverse
 ```

-* Performe `apt-get update` so the complete list of packages is available
+* Performe `apt-get update` so the complete list of packages is available.

-* Performe `apt-get dist-upgrade` to update system
+* Performe `apt-get dist-upgrade` to update system.

 * Reconfigure time zone by running
   `dpkg-reconfigure tzdata`

-* Install a bunch of base packages
+* Install a bunch of base packages.
 ```
 apt-get install git postfix openssh-server mailutils build-essential zip rar unrar software-properties-common python-software-properties supervisor telnet unattended-upgrades debconf-utils nano
 ```
 `openssh-server` should be present already, but we list it, just in case.
-And to config unattended upgrades run `dpkg-reconfigure unattended-upgrades`
+And to config unattended upgrades run `dpkg-reconfigure unattended-upgrades`.

-* It's good to free some space, so we run
+* It's good to free some space, so we run:
 ```
 apt-get autoremove --purge
 apt-get autoclean
 ```

 * Add a new admin user, besides root, as you know, it's not a good practice to use root for anything (use `sudo` instead).
 **IMPORTANT** When using this image as base, adjust it so this user is removed.
 This involves access concerns, so it's very important.
-You can always follow this steps and make changes that fits your requirement
+You can always follow this steps and make changes that fits your requirement.

   * user: dalguete
   * pass: dalguete

-I'm not a narcisist, I just use my nick everywhere because it's easy for me to remember, that's all :)
+I'm not a narcisist, I just use my nick everywhere because it's easy for me to remember, that's all :).
 Add that new user to some groups:
 ```
 adduser dalguete adm
 adduser dalguete sudo
 ```
 An entry in */etc/sudoers.d* was created for user dalguete, to prevent every 'sudo' command throw a password require.
 The file looks like
-this `dalguete ALL=NOPASSWD: ALL`
+this `dalguete ALL=NOPASSWD: ALL`.

 **IMPORTANT** The user created has a ssh-key generated, with no passphrase.
 It's important to NOT use that one in public services, like GitHub or others, as you'd be sharing access to resources with other people.
 In case you want to work in a public env with this image, be sure you'va taken all security measures.

-* Copy my public key into this container (This is for convenience, so I don't have to type the pass when connecting via ssh)
+* Copy my public key into this container (This is for convenience, so I don't have to type the pass when connecting via ssh).

-**IMPORTANT** If you keep this user, remove my public key or I will access your container, sooner or later :D. Just kidding
+**IMPORTANT** If you keep this user, remove my public key or I will access your container, sooner or later :D. Just kidding.

 * When all is done, export the container to a tar file.
 Then import that image and use it as the brand new base (it'd be better to remove the previous images/containers used to build this last one).

 Notes for derived containers
 ----------------------------
-* Change users pass to protect access to your cointainer (use RUN commands in dockerfiles)
+* Change users pass to protect access to your cointainer (use RUN commands in dockerfiles).

 * When running the container set 'hostname' to a meaninful value, and docker 'name' too (to easily find it).
 If necessary, inside container run 'sudo dpkg-reconfigure postfix', so email can be sent sucessfully (NOTE: don't forget to deal with port handling (container and/or host) so the container can send (and maybe receive) emails).

   In case you want to use gmail as relay, do the following:

-  * Configure postfix to send emails using the google account, following this guide
+  * Configure postfix to send emails using the google account, following this guide:

     http://rs20.mine.nu/w/2011/07/gmail-as-relay-host-in-postfix/
     (seems to be broken, check in webarchive.
 It has really good info)